LIBREary/libre-ary/README.md

 The LIBREary configuration process is relatively simple, and getting started with LIBREary should only take a few minutes.

+An example of the configuration can be found in the `libre-ary/config` directory.

 ## How do I install LIBREary?

 LIBREary is a python package, and can be istalled using python3's setup tools.
 First, make sure you have python3 installed on your system.
 Then: